laxman2405/hw2/hw2_1/README.md

 **Video Caption Generation**

-This assignment is all about building, training and testing the model to generate captions for a given set of videos and analyzing the BLEU score using a sequence-to-sequence model with attention mechanism.
+As a part of this we build, train and test the model to generate captions for a given set of videos and analyzing the BLEU score using a sequence-to-sequence model with attention mechanism.
 As a part of training the model, we trained the model and the model is stored in file hw2_model_laxman.h5.

 Instructions to run the code